Warning - This page is biased

 When confronted with disconfirming evidence, they are impervious with denialism and self-seal their story with conspiracy theory.
 They reverse the burden of proof: they claim that they are being suppressed by a hostile establishment.
 They are always selling something.
 Profit at the expense of the gullible is their motive.
 When confronted with their profiteering, they will point to the fact that pharmaceutical companies and science-based doctors make a lot of money too (this is the classic ad hominem tu quoque logical fallacy).
 Somehow, this is supposed to justify their unwarranted, and often dangerous, claims.

-appears to fit this profile is pseudoscience huckster and convicted credit card scammer, Kevin Trudeau.
+A perfect example of someone who appears to fit this profile is pseudoscience huckster and convicted credit card scammer, Kevin Trudeau.
 Boasting a net worth of over $200 million, he makes his money by selling books that aim to convince his readers that (among other dangerous claims) scientific medicine is a scam conspired by the FDA and the pharmaceutical industry.
 He actively encourages the public to shun proven medical treatments for serious diseases like cancer and AIDS, implying that it is really the chemotherapy and anti-retroviral treatments that are causing the disease.
 We should instead pursue "natural cures".
 He has been found guilty of fraud and fined massive amounts of money over the years, but even these facts get twisted into 'evidence' for his conspiracy theories of being persecuted by a puppet government for promoting cures that "they" don't want you to know about.
 He is just one of many dangerous examples.

 A list of some of pseudoscience's most notorious 'gurus' can be found through the following link: